104corp/laravel-eloquent-generator/README.md

 eloquent-generator
 ```

-It's will generate model code into `build` directory, use the `--output-dir` option can change output dir.
+It's will generate model code into `generated` directory, use the `--output-dir` option can change output dir.
 If want to change namespace, use the `--namespace` option.

 In the other framework but using Eloquent ORM library, you must provide config file like laravel project.